 What is CBD?

-Well it’s not dangerous marijuana, thank goodness.
+Well it’s not dangerous, thank goodness.
 CBD is cannabidiol, one of the many cannabinoids found in the hemp and cannabis plants.
 Unlike the cannabinoid THC, CBD is nonpsychotropic (non-intoxicating is the more acurate word, CBD is actually psychoactive because it has a calming effect), meaning it will not make you “high.”
 CBD has research showing anti-inflammatory, anti-anxiety, neuroprotective, antibacterial, analgesic, anti-spasmotic, antiemetic, anti-psoriatic, anti-diabetic, anti-ischemic, and vasorelaxant properties that MAY provide relief for a variety of conditions.

 However, more research still needs to be done for the health benefits of CBD oil (like with most supplements and nutrition guidelines).
 I have cited many of the recent research studies published below.

 How should I take or use CBD?